Products & Resources

 Weck Jars – created in Germany as re-sealable canning jars, these also make amazing storage and serving containers have are made in all sorts of fun sizes and shapes.

-To-Go Ware RePEaT utensils set – I carry this with me wherever I go – even to the Philippines.
+To-Go Ware RePEaT utensils set – I carry this with me wherever I go.
 They’re heat & stain resistant (not even turmeric can stain them!), made of bamboo, BPA & phthalate free, and come in a case.

 Bee’s Wrap – a sustainable way to replace plastic in the kitchen, especially plastic wrap.
 Made from organic cotton coated in sustainably-sourced beeswax, organic jojoba oil, and tree resin.
 Washable, reusable, and compostable.